lhellemons/php-value-objects/doc/examples/money.md

 ```

-This class could be used as such:
+This class could be used as follows:

 ```php
 $usd = Currency::USD();